I'm Not Alright (Sanctus Real song): Music and lyrics

 "I'm Not Alright" has lyrical themes of openness and honesty.
 According to a Christianity Today music review, the song "comfortably [rests] somewhere between Switchfoot's "Meant to Live" and Coldplay's "Fix You".

 Release and reception

 The song was released on February 21, 2006 as the lead single from Sanctus Real's album The Face of Love, and went on to reach number 1 on Christian radio that year.
 It placed at number 5 on R&R magazine's 2006 year-end chart for the Christian rock radio format.

 "I'm Not Alright" received a GMA Dove Award nomination for Rock/Contemporary Recorded Song of the Year in 2007.

 Music video

 A music video was filmed for the song and officially released in mid-2006.
 The video was featured on MTV's mtvU competition in July and was eventually voted in by viewers as the winner among three other contestants.
-It was filmed at the fake intersection at 110th E.St in the desert.
+It was filmed at the fake intersection of 110th St East and Avenue I in Los Angeles County, California.